boutiques/boutiques/schema/README.md

     // We can also represent sets of output files using a wildcard "id" : "output_files",
     "name" : "outfiles",
-    // When capturing multiple files, list must be true (and that '*' is used) "list" : true,
+    // When capturing multiple files, list should be true "list" : true,
-    // A regular expression style wildcard is used to capture multiple files "path-template" : "output/*_exampleOutputTag.resultType",
+    // A regular expression style wildcard (*) is used to capture multiple files "path-template" : "output/*_exampleOutputTag.resultType",
     "optional" : true, // I.e. this output may not necessarily be created }],
   // Parameter groups represent semantically related sets of input parameters.
 They can be used
-  // to specify inter-parameter disabling/requirement, and to help automatic UI generation on platforms "groups" : [{
+  // to specify inter-parameter disabling/requirement, and to help automatic UI generation on platforms.
+  "groups" : [{
     "id" : "an_example_group",
     "name" : "Example group 1",